theonesud/embedia/README.md

 Copyright Sudhanshu Passi, 2023.

-Distributed under the terms of the [MIT license](LICENSE), Embedia is free and open source software.
+Distributed under the terms of the [Apache 2.0 license](LICENSE), Embedia is free and open source software.